 Know your resume.
 You would be surprised at how many job candidates struggle to recall their duties in past positions, and how they are relevant to the position applied for.
 In the case of a video interview, you won’t be handing your resume to an interviewer, but you should still expect to answer questions related to past work experience.

 Anticipate off the wall questions.
-Companies are using video interviews to gauge skills and attributes they can’t with a resume.
-They want to see your personality and how well you can communicate your thoughts.
+Companies are using video interview technoloy to gauge skills and attributes they can’t with a resume.
+They want to see your personality and how well you can communicate and process your thoughts.
 Off the wall questions can give them insight into how well you can think and respond on the fly to unexpected situations.
 Here are a couple examples:

 - Mercedes Benz internship applicants have been asked questions ranging from “If you were an animal, what animal would you be?” to “What would you do with a million dollars?”